EmpyrNetwork/empyr_web/readme.md

 Parameter| Required | Description
 ---------| -------- | -----------
 pid | true | Partner id.
 This is the client key (NOT THE SECRET).
-Used to correlate the user data with the partner. oi | true | Offer Ids.
-This is a list of offer ids.
-For example the value could be “5554” or “5554,5556,5558” etc. m | false | The empyr id of the user performing the view.
+Used to correlate the user data with the partner. vw (WEB_SEARCH_VIEW or WEB_DETAIL_VIEW) | true | This is a list of offer ids and the context they appear in.
+For example the value could be “WEB_DETAIL_VIEW=5554” or “WEB_SEARCH_VIEW=5554,5556,5558”, etc. id | false | The empyr id of the user performing the view.
 This would be the value returned as the id for the user from the signupWithCard/signup APIs.
-This is used to tie the user to the impression for conversion metrics. u | false | The partner’s usertoken that was supplied with the signupWithCard/signup APIs.
-This can be used instead of the “m” param for convenience.
+This is used to tie the user to the impression for conversion metrics.
+Alternatively, this can also be a partner’s usertoken that was supplied with the signupWithCard/signup APIs.
+This can be used instead of the empyr id param for convenience.

-## Tracking.js
+## Tracker.js
 Tracking.js is a javascript library that allows a partner to quickly and seamlessly add impression tracking to their site.
 Adding the following code to your sites template would be the easiest way to add tracking:

 ```html